 “Her life was completely out of control,” Garrett says.
 “But we were able to connect some dots for her and get her into treatment.”

 The Angel Program helped the woman get reconnected to her community.
 She also reconnected with her daughter, whom she had lost to the courts when she was spiraling downward.
-Now clean for nearly a year, she’s seeking to regain custody of her child and working to find a job.
+Now clean for nearly a year, she’s seeking to regain custody of her child with the help of child custody lawyers and family law experts while working to find a job.

 “She’s come a long way,” says Garrett, who often gets calls from former addicts who report that they are doing well.
 “That’s what it’s all about.
 Are they doing better now than when they walked in the door?
 In almost every case, they are.”